8 Things I Wish I Knew Before Going To Japan

 What should I know before traveling to Japan?

-Japan is very different culturally than other popular travel destinations like Europe, Australia, and the United States – as Japanese culture prides itself on:
+Japan is very different culturally than other popular travel destinations like Europe, Australia, and the United States – as Japanese culture prides itself on the following:

 Being aware of how Japanese culture and etiquette works can help you to prepare for your trip to Japan.